frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 16-07-2025
+\- Last updated: 31-08-2025

 # me

-* Enjoying the summer without the family, for a few days more...
-* Looking for sense in this upside down world
+* School starts again tomorrow!
+That means back to the busy family life...

 # Blog